Top 10 Archery Errors and How to Avoid Them

 Incorrect draw length

 The draw length is the distance at which you pull back the string for comfortable and proper shooting form.
-This measurement is important because some bows have a mechanical stop that is set to a specific draw length.
-Shooting a bow with a length that’s too short or too long isn’t ideal for hitting that archery target.
+This measurement is essential because some bows have a mechanical stop set to a specific draw length.
+Shooting a bow with a size that’s too short or too long isn’t ideal for hitting that archery target.

 -